PRO-2684/gadgets/GM_config/README.md

         - If set to `true`, the menu item will be registered immediately. (default value)
         - If set to `false`, the user need to click "Show configuration" to register it.
     - `debug`: Whether to enable debug mode.
 If set to `true`, debug information will be printed to console.
 Default value is `false`.
 (Can be modified by `config.debug` at any time)
-    - `folderDisplay`: Controls how a `folder` type config item is displayed.
-        - `prefix`: Prefix of a folder name.
-Default value is empty string.
-        - `suffix`: Suffix of a folder name.
-Default value is ` >`.
-        - `parentText`: The text indicating the parent folder.
-Default value is `< Back`.
-        - `parentTitle`: The title of the parent folder.
-Default value is `Return to parent folder`.

 ```javascript
 const config = new GM_config(configDesc, { immediate: false }); // *Register menu*